|

 Tip - For Feathers, Flapper and Hokkai rigs use an American Snap link for

-rocky snag.
+rocky snags.

 American Snaplink.

-Set or two of quality Feathers with tinsel and day glow
+| 2 off - quality Feathers with tinsel and day glow

 beads, add a swivel to one end (to connect with Breakaway fastlink on the leader) and an